-Please be considerate of other visitors by practicing social distancing around the Troll Hunt sculptures and in other areas of the Arboretum, such as parking lots and any of the buildings, as they reopen.
+Please be considerate of others visiting the Arboretum by practicing social distancing around the Troll Hunt sculptures and in other areas, such as parking lots and any of the buildings, as they reopen.
 If you encounter others on the trails, pass from behind by announcing you are passing, wait for those in front to move to the right, then pass to the far left.
 The Meadow Lake and Lake Marmo trails will be one-way.
 Be considerate of others by moving to the right in single file when passing those walking the opposite direction.
 Bicyclists, please ride in single file on the far right of the roads.

 On-site at the Arboretum

-The Visitor Center, The Arboretum Store, and the Ginkgo café are currently open with modified operations.
+The Visitor Center, The Arboretum Store, the Children's Garden, the Maze Garden, and the Ginkgo Café are currently open with modified operations (no indoor or outdoor terrace seating available at this time).
 Please click here for further details.
-The Plant Clinic, the Ginkgo Restaurant, the Sterling Morton Library, and the Thornhill Education Center remain closed until further notice.
-The Children’s Garden and Maze Garden are also closed.
+The Plant Clinic, the Gingko Restaurant, the Sterling Morton Library, and the Thornhill Education Center remain closed until further notice.
 Manual wheelchairs and strollers will not be available for loan at this time.

 The restrooms inside the Visitor Center and the West Pavilion are open from 9:00 a.m. to 4:00 p.m. daily.